John Nicholas Brown II: Career

-In the wake of the Wall Street Crash of 1929, Brown took control of his family's real estate and textiles businesses, beginning new enterprises and streamlining others.
+In the wake of the Wall Street crash of 1929, Brown took control of his family's real estate and textiles businesses, beginning new enterprises and streamlining others.

-Near the end of World War II, Brown was commissioned as a lieutenant colonel and worked for the United States Army in Europe as Special Cultural Advisor for the Monuments, Fine Arts, and Archives program (MFAA) as well as Chief of Monuments of the U.S. Group Control Council.
-After the war, he helped supervise the return of art treasures stolen by the Nazis to their rightful owners.
+Near the end of World War II, Brown was commissioned as a lieutenant colonel and worked for the United States Army in Europe as Special Cultural Advisor for the Monuments, Fine Arts, and Archives program (MFAA) as well as Chief of Monuments of the U.S. Group Control Council in Germany.
+In this capacity, he helped supervise the return of art treasures stolen by the Nazis to their rightful owners.
 The work of the MFAA is depicted in the movie The Monuments Men.

 Early in 1946, President of the United States Harry S. Truman nominated Brown as Assistant Secretary of the Navy (AIR) and Brown held this office from January 12, 1946, until March 8, 1949.
 He was a delegate to the Democratic national convention in 1948.
 He was elected to the American Academy of Arts and Sciences in 1950 and, in 1959, was elected to the American Philosophical Society.

 After his government service, Brown settled in Providence, Rhode Island, as a senior fellow of Brown University.
 He served the university in a number of capacities for 49 years, including a stint as chairman of the university's building and planning committee, in which capacity he oversaw the building of a number of Brown University's buildings.
 He was also a regent of the Smithsonian Institution, and in 1975 was awarded the Smithsonian's Joseph Henry Medal for his cultural leadership.

 Philanthropy

 Brown inherited a large fortune from both his father and uncle Harold, who both died in May 1900 before he was three months old.
 In 1957, Fortune magazine reported that his net worth was between $75 million and $100 million.
 One of Brown's first acts of philanthropy was in 1924 to finance the construction of the large and ornate chapel at St. George's School in Middletown, Rhode Island.
 It is said he did this so that the students would no longer have to walk two miles to go to church on Sundays.

 Brown was appointed to the board of directors of the Rhode Island Foundation in 1930 and served on it until his resignation in 1972.
 His 42-year tenure on the board was the longest in the Foundation's history.
 The Rhode Island Foundation is the largest philanthropic foundation in the state of Rhode Island.

-Brown was invested as an Officer of the French Legion of Honor in February 1947 in recognition of his wartime service.
+Brown was invested as an Officer of the French Legion of Honour in February 1947 in recognition of his efforts to return works of art which had been looted by the Nazis during World War II.